coder/docs/setup/kubernetes/azure.md

 ## Step 2: Create the Azure Kubernetes Service cluster

-Set two additional workspace variables for your cluster name and subscription
+Set two additional environment variables for your cluster name and subscription
 ID:

 ```console